sreeram-io/.github/profile/README.md

 ## Contact me

-Head to [Linkedin](https://linkedin.sreeram.io/) to connect with me, or to [Twitter](https://twitter.sreeram.io/) to see my 100 life rules to live by, or my [Instagram](https://instagram.sreeram.io) to see my life in pictures or [Medium](https://medium.sreeram.io/) for my writings.
+Head to [Linkedin](https://linkedin.sreeram.io/) to connect with me, to [Twitter](https://twitter.sreeram.io/) to see my 100 life rules to live by, to [Instagram](https://instagram.sreeram.io) to see my life in pictures or [Medium](https://medium.sreeram.io/) to read my writings.
 For anything else, set up a 1-1 meeting with me at [Calendly](https://cal.sreeram.io/)

 <!--![](https://github-readme-stats.vercel.app/api?username=sreeramofficial&show_icons=true&count_private=true)-->